kaneuffe/RTP-microhack/README.md

 ![image](https://user-images.githubusercontent.com/57151484/115963927-0ec20700-a522-11eb-882c-5d0d9a8c38b2.png)

-By clicking on Connect below, a popup window appears that will show you the IP address to connect trough an SSH client to the scheduler node.
+By clicking on Connect below, a popup window appears that will show you the IP address to connect through an SSH client to the scheduler node.

 ![image](https://user-images.githubusercontent.com/57151484/116396010-1edd2d80-a825-11eb-9ffb-d105f9fb0d21.png)

-Using the IP address and the username we can use out favourite SSH client to connect to the scheduler.
+Using the IP address and the username we can use our favourite SSH client to connect to the scheduler.

 > *Note*: if you used a non-standard ssh key name, make sure that is provided when connecting with ssh, e.g :
     `